Compare roles in health

 Don't forget, you can also save your role comparisons by registering with us.

 Doctors may work up to 48 hours a week.
 The working hours may sometimes extend beyond the normal working day to include early mornings, evenings and weekends.
 You’ll first earn a salary when you start your foundation training after medical school.
 The basic salary ranges from £29,384 to £34,012.
-Once you start your specialty training as a doctor in chemical pathology employed by the NHS, you can expect to earn a salary of at least £40,257, which can increase to between £84,559 and £114,003 as a consultant.
+Once you start your specialty training as a doctor in tropical medicine employed by the NHS, you can expect to earn a salary of at least £40,257, which can increase to between £84,559 and £114,003 as a consultant.

 You'll need excellent communication skills to manage a wide range of relationships with colleagues, and patients and their families.
 You'll be emotionally resilient, have excellent problem-solving and diagnostic skills and work well in teams and under pressure.
 You'll also be very organised for the benefit of patients.